Skip to main content

 Diagnostic steps for IT teams

-If users are reporting blank or failed Tableau embeds, follow these steps to confirm this is an LNA issue:
+If users are reporting blank or failed embeds, follow these steps to confirm this is an LNA issue:

 Step 1: Confirm the environment